Feb 02, 2026

 An EIN is required for businesses and certain organizations in the following situations:

-By understanding these use cases, you can ensure that you’re using the correct identification number to meet IRS requirements and manage your finances effectively.
+Understanding the use cases will help ensure you’re using the correct identification number to meet IRS requirements.

 A TIN can refer to several types of identification numbers, including SSNs, ITINs, and more.
 Here’s how to apply for the most common types: